halanzi/whack-an-avacado/README.md

 ## Acknowledgement and references

-A great deal of this project was inspired by the work of @RhodesPeter repoistory "whack-a-mole" The image were also randomly found on Google
+A great deal of this project was inspired by the work of @RhodesPeter repoistory "whack-a-mole" The images were also randomly found on Google